tiagomotasantos/react-audio-visualizers-docs/GettingStarted.md

 ## Installation

-react-audio-visualizers is available from npm.
+React-audio-visualizers is available from npm.
 You can add it to your project using:

 ```sh
 npm install react-audio-visualizers